sordina/launchpad/README.md

 A stand-alone Jar package is available in the [downloads](https://github.com/sordina/launchpad/downloads) section.

+The Launchpad must be plugged in before starting the app.

 ## Controls

 The center 64 buttons can be pressed to flip the state of a cell.